 Is “meritocracy” a very clever smokescreen for “racism”?
 The way Tun puts it does seem convincing.
 I think i understand his concerns — he realizes that Malays, left on their own without help from the Government, would take years to become competitive in a level playing field.

 The Chinese have been forced to be competitive for the last 50 years of Independence, and its arguable than even a poorly-performing Chinese is better than an above average performing Malay.

-Let’s look from the nation’s point of view – although we have multi race, multi culture, and multi religion groups in the country but at the end of the day, we are all Malaysians.
+Let’s look from the nation’s point of view – although we have multi-race, multi-culture, and multi-religion groups in the country at the end of the day, we are all Malaysians.
 So why is this fear against fellow Malaysians?
 Is it a big crime to be competitive?
 What if there is no other choice?

-Whatever the reason may be – affirmative actions seems to be not working to the early aspiration which is to create level playing field for all Malaysians.
-It has been grossly abused and sadly, highly laced with political, corruption and self interest.
+Whatever the reason may be – affirmative actions seems to be not working to the early aspiration which is to create a level playing field for all Malaysians.
+It has been grossly abused and sadly, highly laced with political, corruption and self-interest.

 Zaid Ibrahim said:-